 CONVICTION: A belief that something is personally important, often because it provides personal benefits.

 CONFIDENCE: A belief in that something is personally achievable.

-- Believes a behaviour is personally important (has high conviction)
+- A person believing a behaviour is personally important (high conviction)

-- Believes the steps are personally achievable (has high confidence)
+- A person believing the steps are personally achievable (high confidence)

 - Attempting the behaviour change

-Of course behaviour change is considerably more complicated than this.
-However, for our purposes we'll keep it simple and limit it to discussions on assessing and building C & C.
+Of course behaviour change is considerably more complicated than this!
+However, for our purposes we'll keep it simple and limit it to discussions on assessing and building conviction and confidence.